 Prepare your pets for firework season

 Many pets are understandably frightened of the bangs and flashes that accompany fireworks.
-The PDSA has some useful advice on how to prepare for the firework season.
+Find out how you can help prepare them for the firework season.

 - Help your dog by creating a comforting ‘den’ where they can hide.
 This could be inside a wardrobe or cupboard, or behind a sofa.

 - Pad it with old pillows and blankets to soundproof it.
 In the weeks leading up to firework season, give your dog access to this den at all times.

 - Give healthy treats and praise when your dog uses it to build a positive association.

 - Don’t force your dog to go into the den you’ve made if they prefer a different hiding place.